Here's everything you need to know about the sport of padel

 - Enclosed walls/fence: they are part of the court and play a part in gameplay

-- Racquet: a padel racquet looks similarly shaped to a tennis racquet but is smaller and not stringed.
+- Racquet: a padel racquet looks similarly shaped to a tennis racquet but is smaller and not strung.

-- Serving: in padel, the serve is by underarm and not overhead like tennis
+- Serving: in padel, the serve is underarm and not overhead like in tennis.

 03